 user_id.
 These are key/value pairs.
 Within these various key/value pairs there are a few user by LearnDash to track user Course and Quiz progression.

 For the Courses the meta_key will be named

 This array when expanded will contain references to the Course ID (matching the course post ID), also Lesson ID, Topic ID, etc. There will also be an indicator to show if the user completed that step in the course.

-From the screenshot the top-level keys 2584, 2289, 672 (shown by the red arrows) are the Course ID and must match the existing course post ID.
+From the screenshot the top-level key 24978 (shown by the red arrow) is the Course ID and must match the existing course post ID.
 Within each course section you will have sub-sections for ‘lessons’ and ‘topics’.

 Below the ‘lessons’ and ‘topics’ sub-sections’ you will also see the keys ‘completed’ and ‘total’.
 This is the completed steps and total steps of the course.

 Outside of this one user meta key/value pair there is another set for user Quiz progress.
 However, this array structure is very different.

 Within the user meta table for each user there are also other key/value pairs user by LearnDash to track the user.
 These are somewhat less important than the Course (

 _sfwd-course_progress ) and Quiz (